Racing to Empower Women

 Because women produce half the world’s food, put in two-thirds of the world’s working hours, and yet make only 10 percent of the world’s income.
 That’s not just disheartening, it’s unjust.
-Righting this imbalance is key to fighting global poverty.
+We fight for gender equality, because righting this imbalance is key to fighting global poverty.

 VIOLENCE AGAINST WOMEN

 Globally, one out of three women will be beaten, coerced into sex or otherwise abused in her lifetime.
 We offer support and services for victims and educate community members to prevent further violence.

 In the last 30 seconds, 13 girls under the age of 18 got married.
 And not happily.
 Child marriage is a gross human rights violation that keeps girls out of school, endangers their health and sentences them to a lifetime of poverty.

 Discover your tools for creating lasting change with CARE.